 NY Cake has kindly offered my readers a 10% discount off their entire store when you use the promo code CAKED at checkout.
 So gather your tools, mix up some chai spice, and get ready to eat.
 Well bake first and then eat. 😉

-Preheat oven to 350 degrees and prepare two 8-inch round cake pans.
+Preheat the oven to 350 degrees and prepare two 8-inch round cake pans with non-stick baking spray and parchment paper.

 In the bowl of a stand mixer cream butter, oil, and sugar on high for 2 minutes with the whisk attachment.